-Patient-controlled analgesia (PCA) is a method of pain management that allows you to decide when you will get a dose of pain medicine.
-In some situations, PCA may be a better way of providing pain relief than calling for someone — typically a nurse — to administer pain medicine.
-You don't need to wait for a nurse, and you can get smaller doses of pain medicine more often.
+Patient-controlled analgesia (PCA) is a type of pain management that lets you decide when you will get a dose of pain medicine.
+In some cases, PCA may be a better to ease pain than calling the nurse to give you pain medicine.
+With PCA you don't need to wait for a nurse You can get smaller doses of pain medicine more often.

-With this type of pain treatment, a needle attached to an intravenous (IV) line is placed into 1 of your veins.
-A computerized pump attached to the IV allows you to release pain medicine by pressing a hand-held button.
+With this type of pain treatment, a needle attached to an IV (intravenous) line is placed into your vein.
+A computerized pump attached to the IV lets you release pain medicine in prescribed intervals by pressing a hand held button.

-PCA can be used in the hospital for pain after surgery or for painful conditions like pancreatitis or sickle cell disease.
-PCA is also effective for people who cannot take medicines by mouth.
+PCA can be used in the hospital to ease pain after surgery.
+Or it can be used for painful conditions like pancreatitis or sickle cell disease.
+It also works well for people who can’t take medicines by mouth.
 PCA can also be used at home by people who are in hospice or who have moderate to severe pain caused by cancer.
-Children as young as age 7 can benefit from PCA if they understand the idea behind the PCA and can follow instructions.
-But people who are confused, disoriented, or unresponsive cannot use PCA.
+Children as young as age 7 can benefit from PCA if they understand the idea behind it, can follow instructions, and are closely monitored.
+PCA is not advised for people who are confused, disoriented, or unresponsive.

 How PCA works

-If your health care provider prescribes PCA pump for you, the pain reliever delivered through the pump will most likely be an opioid, like morphine or hydromorphone.
+Your healthcare provider must prescribe a PCA pump for you.
+The pain reliever given through the pump will most likely be an opioid medicine such as morphine or hydromorphone.

 This is what you may expect if a PCA is prescribed for you:

-Your health care provider will decide on a starting dose of the pain medicine.
-He or she will also figure out how much medicine you will get each time you press the button, how much time there should be between doses, and the total amount of medicine you will get over a certain period of time, all to keep you from getting an overdose.
-A low dose of pain medicine may also be injected continuously to establish a base level of pain control.
+Your healthcare provider will decide on a starting dose of the pain medicine.
+He or she will also determine the dosages you will get each time you press the button, how much time there should be between doses, and the total amount of medicine you will get over a certain period of time.
+This is to keep you from getting an overdose.
+A low dose of pain medicine may also be injected continuously for a base level of pain control.
 All these specifics will be programmed into the pump, and the pump will record all the times you press the button and how much pain reliever you are given.